beginning of content

 Treatment for gum disease

-The main treatment for gum disease is removing plaque and calculus from your teeth.
-This can be done by your dentist, oral health therapist, dental hygienist or a specialist periodontist.
+The treatment for gum disease involves removing plaque and calculus (hardened plaque) from your teeth.
+This can be done by a:

-You will also need to brush and floss your teeth regularly to keep the gums healthy.
+You will also need to brush and floss your teeth regularly to keep your gums healthy.
+It's recommended that you use a soft toothbrush and fluoride toothpaste when brushing your teeth.

 Self-care at home

-Follow any advice you received from your dentist about rinsing your mouth and eating and drinking after dental procedures.
+Follow any advice your dentist gives about eating and drinking after dental work.

 Can bleeding gums and dental bleeding be prevented?